tiptoppress/seo-link-extension/README.md

 ## Changelog
 #### 0.1 - December 17th 2016
-* Add a option to allow HTML in the excerpt
-* Add a option to override Theme and plugin excerpt lenght filters
-* Add a option to override Theme and plugin excerpt more filters
-* Add a option to hide social buttons, banners, shortcodes and more used in the excerpt
-* Add a option to show social buttons, banners, shortcodes and more only once in the outputed excerpt
+* Add a option to add the SEO friendly attribute rel= with 'nofollow' or 'canonical' to all links